 What is the JewV’Nation Fellowship?

-JewV’Nation is a leadership development program for visionary Jewish leaders across North America.
-The 2019-2020 JewV’Nation Diversity, Equity and Inclusion (DEI) Leadership Cohort is a nine-month fellowship supporting Reform Jewish leaders, age 18 to 118, through professional development, networking opportunities, and project incubation to build the field of Jewish leaders in the Reform Movement and beyond.
+JewV’Nation Fellowship is a leadership development program for visionary Jewish leaders across North America.
+The 2019-2020 JewV’Nation Diversity, Equity and Inclusion (DEI) Leadership Cohort is a nine-month fellowship that will support 10-12 Jewish leaders ages 18 to 118 through professional/leadership development, networking opportunities, and intensive DEI training aimed at expanding the field of Jewish leaders in the Reform Movement and beyond.
 Please visit our FAQ page for more information about what DEI is and why it’s so important.
 Jews of Color, LGBTQIA+ Jews, Jews with disabilities, and Jews from other marginalized backgrounds are encouraged to apply.

 Think of JewV'Nation as your leadership launch pad.
 Whether you're looking to advance your career as an educator or lay leader, considering rabbinical or cantorial school, are interested in exploring opportunities for local or North American leadership, or are simply looking to hone your vision and more effectively get your message out, JewV'Nation is an incredible opportunity for you!

-To that end, the Fellowship empowers participants to seek out and thrive as leaders in their local communities and campuses as a result of their participation in:
+To that end, the Fellowship will empower fellows to seek out and thrive as leaders in their local communities and campuses.
+The fellowship structure is as follows:

 - Cohort relationship building